djog/minecraft_quest/README.md

 ### Teamcaptain

- * Rijk/Joshua: Team Netherlands
+ * ?Rijk/?Joshua: Team Netherlands
- * Egon: Team Sweden
+ * Egon/?Leonid: Team Sweden

 The purpose of the teamcaptains is to steer the team in working together.